pcarranza/dotfiles/README.md

 ## Extras

+###  ZSH

-In order to enable zsh extras just create a symlink for it
+To enable zsh extras just create a symlink for it
 ```bash
 ln -s ~/.dotfile/zsh_extras ~/.zsh_extras
 ```

 It will be loaded automatically

-Also, you can create a ~/.zsh_local file to add your custom configurations in there.
-It will be loaded if it is found.
+## Local configurations

+It is possible to add local configurations files for vim and zsh.
+They will be loaded automatically by both vim and zsh.

+Just create ~/.zsh_local or ~/.vimrc.local